WasmEdge/WasmEdge/docs/c_api.md

 2. Function type

-    The `Function Type` context is used for the `Host Function` creation, checking the value types of a `Function` instance, or getting the function type with function name from VM.
+    The `Function Type` context is used for the `Function` creation, checking the value types of a `Function` instance, or getting the function type with function name from VM.
 Developers can use the `Function Type` context APIs to get the parameter or return value types information.

-    ```
+    ```c
     enum WasmEdge_ValType ParamList[2] = { WasmEdge_ValType_I32, WasmEdge_ValType_I64 };
     enum WasmEdge_ValType ReturnList[1] = { WasmEdge_ValType_FuncRef };
     WasmEdge_FunctionTypeContext *FuncTypeCxt = WasmEdge_FunctionTypeCreate(ParamList, 2, ReturnList, 1);